reusahn/Unity-Unreal-Interaction-Research/03_Sensor_based_Interaction/To_Eternity/README.md

 ---

 ## 🧩 Overview
-**To Eternity** is an interactive media art installation commemorating the **Gwangju Democratization Movement (May 18, 1980)**.
+**To Eternity** is an interactive media installation commemorating the **Gwangju Democratization Movement (May 18, 1980)**.
-Archival photographs taken during the uprising are algorithmically **mosaicked in real time** over the viewer’s silhouette, transforming remembrance into participation.

-When participants raise their hands or make gestures of **offering flowers**, the system recognizes the movement and completes the evolving mosaic, creating a **digital altar** of shared memory.
-The installation transforms silent mourning into a **collective ritual of tribute**, allowing audiences to engage with history through interaction and presence.
+Using real-time body recognition, the system transforms the audience’s silhouette into a **living mosaic of historical photographs** collected from the uprising.

+When a participant performs a **flower-offering gesture** and sustains it for more than five seconds,
+the system recognizes the motion and triggers an automatic capture —
+overlaying 300 archival images across the participant’s silhouette to create a **digital memorial portrait**.

+Through this embodied act of remembrance, the work converts silent mourning into a **collective ritual**,
+where technology mediates empathy, presence, and history.

 ---